 How deep do roots of flowers from seed grow,le; how deep a planter is needed?
 Thank you

-Hanover County Virginia horticulture Posted 4 months ago
+Hanover County Virginia horticulture Posted over 1 year ago

 I live in a community where we share a garden space.
 My garden space is 3ft.
 By 3 ft.
 I am planting one super sweet 100 tomato plant and one snack a bell red mini bell pepper plant.
 The dirt in the garden is Virginia soil.
 What is the ratio of mushroom compost mixed with the soil on the ground.

-James City County Virginia Posted 4 months ago
+James City County Virginia Posted almost 2 years ago